flavioespinoza/my-portfolio/README.md

 - [x] ✅ Default light theme
 - [x] ✅ Optional: Save chat state in Zustand persist
 - [x] ✅ Improve formatting for long replies (Markdown, code blocks)
-- [ ] ⏳ Provide option to use key + enter to send chat or enter key only - if enter key only you will need to provide a shift + enter for new line
+- [x] ✅ Provide option to use key + enter to send chat or enter key only - if enter key only you will need to provide a shift + enter for new line
+- [ ] ⏳ Add checkbox to salsa-ui

 ### 🧠 Job Search Focus